DrThomasAger/smile/README.md

 # Start Writing (: Smile

-Let's edit the quick start example from above that you already copy pasted.
+Let's edit the quick start example.

-This short example is designed for you to customize the reply.
+You can add a new markdown section if you have a meaningfully different section for the model to fill out.

-Inside of the `# Reply` section replace the {curly brace instructions} text by writing what you want the model to do.
+One example of a meaningfully different section from one that already exists is a section for thinking, not replying.

-You can also add a new markdown section if you have a meaningfully different section for the model to fill out.
-One example of a meaningfully different section is one where there is a dense, uninterpretable thinking section designed for the model to read and an interpretable, simple explanation for the human to read.
-The model uses the intelligence of its planning to create an intelligent reply.
+In this prompt, this thinking section is designed for the model to read, but hard for the humans to read.
+The simple explanation is for the human to read.
+The idea is that the model uses its uninterpretable intelligence to create tokens that lead to a more intelligent reply.

-To add a simple step by step thinking (Chain of Thought or "CoT") to the above prompt:
+Let's get right to it and add a simple step by step thinking (Chain of Thought or "CoT"):

 ```(: Smile
 ***(: Smile***: